MythicAgents/Apollo/documentation-payload/apollo/commands/cat.md

 - T1106

 ## Detailed Summary
-The `cat` command uses the `System.IO.File.ReadAllText` method to create a handle to a specified file and read all the file's contents as a string.
-After reading, the handle to the file is closed and the gathered file contents are sent back to Mythic.
+The `cat` command streams output back to Mythic reading 256kb of a file at a time.